JetBrains/intellij-scala/README.md

   ```

 2. Open IntelliJ IDEA, select `File -> New -> Project from existing sources`, point to
-the directory where Scala plugin repository is and then import it as sbt project.
+the directory where the Scala plugin repository is and then import it as sbt project.

 3. In the next step, select JDK 8 as project JDK (create it from an installed JDK if necessary).